-Suppose there is a spectacle lens in the path of light far away from the source.
+Suppose a spectacle lens is in the light path far away from the source.
 When the source is located at a great distance, the portion of the wavefront captured by the spectacle lens can be considered plane and parallel to the axis of the lens.
 Light propagates in the air (n0=1).
 The vergence of the wavefront portion (or ray bundle) reaching the spectacle lens is null.

 This spectacle glass can modify the path of the light rays.
 The question asked is: what becomes of the vergence after the passage through the glass?

-To answer this question, it suffices to use the additive properties of vergence.
+To answer this question, using the additive properties of vergence suffices.
 The vergence of a distant source (to infinity) is zero when reaching the spectacle lens.
 After passing through the glass, the vergence is that of a portion of a spherical wavefront (circular in section) of radius fs.
-In the absence of any other optical element in the path, this wavefront collapses on its center located at the distance fs.
+Without any other optical element in the path, this wavefront collapses on its center located at the distance fs.
 The vergence after the spectacle glass, Vs., is equal to the ratio between the index of the propagation medium (here air, n0=1) and the distance to the focus fs.
 In this illustrated example, the vergence of the spectacle lens is positive: a beam of parallel incident rays converges a focus after the lens.
-In the case of a glass of negative vergence, this beam would diverge, but the calculation would be the same, except for the sign.
+This beam would diverge in the case of a glass of negative vergence, but the calculation would be the same, except for the sign.

 So let’s come back to our spectacle lens.
-After passing through it, the wavefront propagates towards the cornea, which it reaches after having crossed the distance between the spectacle glass and the eye.
-The vergence just before the corneal plane (VBCP) is therefore easy to calculate.
-We see here that the distance between the spectacle plane and the eye comes into play in the calculation, and we understand why this distance must be taken into account in the corrections by the spectacle lens.
+After passing through it, the wavefront propagates towards the cornea, which it reaches after crossing the distance between the spectacle glass and the eye.
+The vergence just before the corneal plane (VBCP) is, therefore, easy to calculate.
+We see here that the distance between the spectacle plane and the eye comes into play in the calculation, and we understand why this distance must be considered in the spectacle lens corrections.

-To gain precision in IOL power calculation, it may be interesting to consider the cornea and the artificial lens implant as « thick lenses. » We must then apply the same method as above, but detailing the effect of each of the surfaces of the cornea and the intraocular implant.
+To gain precision in IOL power calculation, it may be interesting to consider the cornea and the artificial lens implant as « thick lenses. » We must then apply the same method as above, detailing the effect of each of the surfaces of the cornea and the intraocular implant.
 This procedure will make us even more familiar with the vergence formula.
-It is detailed in the next paragraphs, which contain an interactive calculation form.
+It is detailed in the next paragraphs containing an interactive calculation form.